Sabrinas Organizing

 Figure out what stops you from giving unwanted stuff away to nonprofits.

-When giving away items, some people feel that if they give them to someone they know, it helps them give them away sooner.
+When giving away items, some people feel that giving them to someone they know helps them give them away sooner.
 That's fine.
-But, understand the people who shop at these second-hand locations do need the item.
+But, understand that the people who shop at these second-hand locations do need the item.
 They are not stealing the thing.
 They are paying for them.
 And you are supporting others to get what they need to live a better life.
 Keeping this in mind will make it easier for you to let go and move past the "who gets my stuff" question that may come up.

 Well, there you have it.
-These are my list of things to do to ensure you do not feel guilty about letting go of your stuff when downsizing.
+These are my tips for ensuring you do not feel guilty about letting go of your stuff when downsizing.
 I hope these tips help you become more aware of your connection with your stuff.

 How to Let Go of Stuff Guilt